zmb3/spotify/README.md

 ## Authentication

+Spotify uses OAuth2 for authentication and authorization.
 As of May 29, 2017 _all_ Web API endpoints require an access token.

-Spotify uses OAuth2 for authentication, which typically requires the user to login via a web browser.
+You can authenticate using a client credentials flow, but this does not provide any authorization to access a user's private data.
+For most use cases, you'll want to use the authorization code flow.
 This package includes an `Authenticator` type to handle the details for you.

 Start by registering your application at the following page: